 How can reducing dietary carbohydrate improve my health?

-Most people are familiar with low-carbohydrate diets through popular weight loss books.
-In fact, low-carbohydrate diets, when used appropriately, have consistently been shown to be more effective for weight loss when compared to other types of diets [5, 6, 7].
-People who have had difficulty losing weight in the past can often find success with a low-carbohydrate diet, as this type of diet specifically addresses the metabolic conditions that lead to weight gain in the first place.
-For weight loss purposes, low-carbohydrate or very-low-carbohydrate diets seem to be more effective than a moderate reduction in dietary carbohydrates; in low-carbohydrate weight loss studies, weight loss slows and weight is regained with the re-introduction of carbohydrates into the diet .
+Most people are familiar with reduced-carbohydrate diets through popular weight loss books.
+In fact, reduced-carbohydrate diets, when used appropriately, have consistently been shown to be more effective for weight loss when compared to other types of diets [5, 6, 7].
+People who have had difficulty losing weight in the past can often find success with a reduced-carbohydrate diet, as this type of diet specifically addresses the metabolic conditions that lead to weight gain in the first place.
+For weight loss purposes, reduced-carbohydrate or low-carbohydrate diets seem to be more effective than a moderate carbohydrate diet; in reduced-carbohydrate weight loss studies, weight loss slows and weight is regained with the re-introduction of carbohydrates into the diet .

 Beyond weight loss

-Weight is not the only thing that can improve when excess carbohydrates are removed from the diet.
+Weight is not the only thing that can improve when excess carbohydrates are reduced in the diet.
 Many people report increased energy and reduced hunger on a low or reduced-carbohydrate diet.
-During comparative diet studies, those who are placed on a low-carbohydrate diet typically consume fewer calories than other dieters despite the fact that caloric intake is not restricted on a low-carbohydrate diet [6, 7, 8, 9].
-Proper nutrition that provides adequate protein and fat, stabilizes blood sugar, and reduces insulin levels can contribute to a general feeling of satisfaction, fullness, and improved well-being when dietary carbohydrate is reduced.
+During comparative diet studies, those who are placed on a reduced-carbohydrate diet typically consume fewer calories than other dieters despite the fact that caloric intake is not restricted on a reduced-carbohydrate diet [6, 7, 8, 9].
+Proper nutrition that provides adequate protein and fat, stabilizes blood sugar, and reduces insulin levels can contribute to a general feeling of improved well-being when dietary carbohydrate is reduced.

-Reducing dietary carbohydrates can stabilize blood sugar and reduces insulin output
+Reducing dietary carbohydrates stabilizes blood sugar and reduces insulin output

 Reducing carbohydrates can stabilize blood sugar levels and prevent the excessive output of insulin [10, 11, 12].
 Stabilizing blood sugar and insulin levels by reducing carbohydrate intake can help address health concerns such as cardiovascular disease, Type 2 diabetes, and overweight and obesity.
 Protein causes only a small rise in blood sugar; fat does not cause any rise in blood sugar at all.
 Because protein and fat have a minor impact on blood sugar levels, they do not cause the body to produce excessive amounts of insulin.

-Reducing dietary carbohydrate can change your lipid profile for the better
+Reducing dietary carbohydrate changes your lipid profile for the better

-Reduction in dietary carbohydrate can lower triglyceride and raise HDL (the “good” cholesterol) levels.
-A low-carbohydrate diet may also change the quality of LDL particles, increasing the ratio of large (will not “clog” the arteries) LDL to small (can “clog” the arteries) LDL.
+Reduction on dietary carbohydrate reliably lowers triglyceride levels and raises HDL (the “good” cholesterol).
+In many cases, a reduced-carbohydrate diet will also change the quality of LDL particles, increasing the ratio of large (will not “clog” the arteries) LDL to small (can “clog” the arteries) LDL.
 Both changes in the lipid profile represent a decreased risk of cardiovascular disease.
 [2, 17, 18, 19].

-A reduced-carbohydrate diet can provide appropriate nutrition for the body
+A reduced-carbohydrate diet provides the most appropriate nutrition for the body

-A reduced-carbohydrate diet closely follows the body’s own requirements for essential nutrition.
-Removing unnecessary carbohydrate from the diet leaves plenty of room for the foods the body needs.
-High quality protein, a crucial macronutrient, is supplied in appropriate quantities.
-Essential fatty acids obtained from the diet would also be a typical part of low-carbohydrate diet (although for those who do not care for fish, a supplement may be advisable).
+In addition, a reduced-carbohydrate diet closely follows the body’s own requirements for appropriate nutrition.
+High quality protein, a crucial macronutrient, is supplied in sufficient quantities.
+Essential fatty acids obtained from the diet would also be a typical part of reduced-carbohydrate diet (although for those who do not care for fish, a supplement may be advisable).
 Fat-soluble vitamins A, D, E and K are acquired and metabolized much more effectively with a diet that encourages sufficient fat and protein consumption.